akvilary/sqlconstructor/README.md

 ### SqlContainer
 SqlContainer inherits all vars of another SqlContainer if it provided as argument in construction (in release >= 1.1.8).
 You could add inline wrap if you provide 'do_multiline=False' argument in 'wrap' method (in release >= 1.1.8).
 Multiline type of wrapping is default.

+SqlContainer has 'indent' method to make positive or negative indentation (in release >= 1.2.5).

 ### SqlWrap
 It is possible wrap any str or string convertible object by SqlWrap (in release >= 1.1.1).